aniray2908/satellite-esg-risk-engine/README.md

 - Bingham Canyon (USA)
 - Grasberg (Indonesia)

 CERI v2 outputs are versioned and not manually altered post-export.
+CERI v3 operates exclusively on the frozen v2 feature layer.

 ---